Sony Playstation 5 Sales Cross 50 Million Units

-Tokyo: Sales of Sony's PlayStation 5 have crossed 50 million units, the Japanese electronics giant said, pointing to "strong momentum" this year for its flagship gaming console.
+(MENAFN- Jordan Times) TOKYO - Sales of Sony's PlayStation 5 have crossed 50 million units, the Japanese electronics giant said, pointing to“strong momentum” this year for its flagship gaming console.

 The PS5 was launched in November 2020, with the world in the grip of the Covid pandemic, and its sales initially suffered because of widespread supply chain problems and a global chip shortage.

-"We're thrilled that this is the first holiday season since launch that we have a full supply of PS5 consoles -- so anyone who wants to get one can get one," Jim Ryan, president and CEO of Sony Interactive Entertainment, said in a statement Wednesday.
+“We're thrilled that this is the first holiday season since launch that we have a full supply of PS5 consoles - so anyone who wants to get one can get one,” Jim Ryan, president and CEO of Sony Interactive Entertainment, said in a statement on Wednesday.

 Since releasing the first PlayStation in 1994, Sony has grown into a titan of console gaming, a market whose revenues this year have been estimated at more than $53 billion by industry consultancy Newzoo.